bt57100/NET_Airport_PIM/readme.md

 <a name="gene"></a>
 #### III.
 A. General
 1. Clone it from git hub.
-2. Import it in VisualStudio using solution name `MyAirport.PIM`.
+2. Import it in VisualStudio using solution name `MyAirport.Pim`.

 <a name="conf"></a>
 #### III.
 B. Configuration